unstoppabledomains/dev-docs/reverse-resolution/config-guides/ud-dashboard.md

 <figcaption>reverse record adding transaction</figcaption>
 </figure>

+Now, applications that have integrated Reverse Resolution will be able to show the reverse record for your domains instead of your wallet address.

 :::success Congratulations!
-You have successfully configured reverse resolution for your domain.
-Now, applications that have integrated Reverse Resolution will be able to show the reverse record for your domains instead of your wallet address.
+You have successfully configured reverse resolution for your domain using the UD dashboard.
 Happy hacking!
 :::

 <embed src="/snippets/_discord.md" />